I Want To...

 Four years ago, as Corey Davis and his friends were ringing in the New Year they began talking about their goals for the year.
 Taking it in turn, they went around the room, each talking about the things they hoped the year would bring for them.
 When it was finally Davis's turn to speak, his goal left the room in silence.

 "I want to run another triathlon," he said.

 Davis had completed triathlons before.
 He grew up as one of those athletes for which sports came easy.
-But that night, his goal left his friends sppechless becuase for the past seven months he had been wheelchair bound.
+But that night, his goal left his friends sppechless because for the past seven months he had been wheelchair bound.

 In June of 2006, Davis was in a motorcycle accident.
 Reconstruction of the accident revealed that the wheel of another car clipped the foot peg of Davis' motorcycle as the driver of the car and Davis both changed lanes at the same time.
 Davis was thrown off the bike sustaining a lacerated kidney, collapsed lung, crushed pelvis, four dislocated bones in his right hand that would eventually require external/visible pins and what Davis describes as "the most painful injury," a type four separated shoulder.
 But the most severe and lasting injury was a traumatic brain injury that, many years later, still has lingering affects.

 The evening of the accident, Davis stopped breathing and had to be revived twice before being transported to the hospital.
 For seven weeks he remained in a coma.
 Just a few days after waking up, his first instinct was to attempt to go to the bathroom on his own.